5 killed in Texas shooting, including 8-year-old child; manhunt underway for suspect

 Capers said some of those in the house had just moved from Houston earlier in the week, but he did not know whether they were planning to stay there.

+As the manhunt continued Saturday, Capers urged area residents to remain vigilant.

+"Just stay in your house.
+Be vigilant.
+Keep your eyes open.
+If you see anything, say something.
+Make sure you call 911.
+Call the sheriff's office with the picture that we have provided.
+This man is very dangerous and he is armed potentially," he told CBS Houston station KHOU.

-The U.S. is on a record pace for mass killings this year, with at least 18 shootings since Jan.
-1 that left four or more people dead.
+Across the U.S. since Jan.
+1, there have been at least 18 shootings that left four or more people dead, according to a database maintained by The Associated Press and USA Today, in partnership with Northeastern University.
 The violence is sparked by a range of motives: murder-suicides and domestic violence; gang retaliation; school shootings and workplace vendettas.

+Texas has confronted multiple mass shootings in recent years, including last year's attack at Robb Elementary School in Uvalde; a racist attack at an El Paso Walmart in 2019; and a gunman opening fire at a church in the tiny town of Sutherland Springs in 2017.

+A candlelit prayer vigil will begin at 4:30 p.m. local time, CBS News has confirmed.
+No victim families are expected to attend.

 for more features.